 Andaman in July means rain-washed sparkling greenery that is surrounded by white sandy beaches with blue waves splashing incessantly.
 Visiting the Andaman and Nicobar Islands in July comes with its own set of challenges arising due to the unfavourable weather and climatic conditions during this time of year.
 But if you are a rain lover, then the Andaman trip in July would be a welcoming proposition for you.

-Suggested Read: Kayaking in Andaman and Snorkelling in Andaman
+Suggested Read: Snorkelling in Andaman and Sea walk in Andaman

 Aberdeen Clock Tower